 ¼ cup chopped fresh, flat leaf parsley

 Doesn’t that just sound wonderful?
-We imagine it’s good with a big ol’ hunk of crusty bread and maybe a piece of chicken or salmon.
 What would you pair it with?
-Or would you have it on its awesome kale-y own? —Jenn
+Or would you have it on its awesome kale-y own?
+I imagine it’s would be excellent with a big ol’ hunk of crusty gluten-free bread and maybe a piece of chicken or salmon. —Jenn